Package 'mirai'

 Details

-Sends each application of function .f on an element of .x for computation in a separate mirai call.
+Sends each application of function .f on an element of .x (or row of .x) for computation in a separate mirai call.

 This simple and transparent behaviour is designed to make full use of mirai scheduling to minimise overall execution time.

 Note: requires daemons to have previously been set.
-If not, then one local daemon is set before the function propceeds.
+If not, then one local daemon is set before the function proceeds.

 Value